FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 forc explain E4001
 ```

-Once _The Sway Book_ and _The Sway Reference_ become stable we can also enhace `Diagnostic` by adding references to the documentation.
+Once _The Sway Book_ and _The Sway Reference_ become stable we can also enhance `Diagnostic` by adding references to the documentation.
 E.g.:

 ```Rust
 #[error(